Tripletformer for Probabilistic Interpolation of Irregularly sampled Time Series: Experiments

 \subsection{Experiment on Deterministic Interpolation}

-Here, we demonstrate the performance of the Tripletformer for deterministic interpolation.
+It is interesting to see the performance of Tripletformer for the deterministic interpolation.
 We trained both Tripletformer and HETVAE for predicting the mean value (optimized for Mean Squared Error loss).
-We compare the Tripletformer with HETVAE~\cite{SM22} (probabilistic model), mTAN~\cite{SM21}, L-ODE-ODE~\cite{RC19} and L-ODE-RNN~\cite{CR18} models over the published results~\cite{SM21} on Physionet2012 dataset for random sampling in Table~\ref{tab:det_phy}.
-We run the experiments on the dataset splits provided by~\cite{SM21}.
-We observe that the Tripletformer outperforms all the models with a significant margin for deterministic interpolation as well.
+Tripletformer is compared with HETVAE~\cite{SM22} (probabilistic model), mTAN~\cite{SM21}, L-ODE-ODE~\cite{RC19} and L-ODE-RNN~\cite{CR18} models on Physionet2012 dataset for random missing setup in Table~\ref{tab:det_phy}.
+While we did an experiment for HETVAE, published results from~\cite{SM21} were reported for mTAN and ODE models because we use the same dataset splits provided by~\cite{SM21}.
+Notably {\em Tripletformer outperforms all the models with a significant margin for deterministic interpolation as well, and reduced the mean squared error of the next best model by $12\%$ on an average}.

-\subsection{Ablation Study:}
+\subsection{Ablation Study}

-In table~\ref{tab:abl}, we compare the performance of Tripletformer with its variant Tf-enc-MAB which consists of MAB in the encoder.
-We use synthetic AsTS datasets for comparison because we could not run Tf-enc-MAB on all the splits of real AsTS datasets.